ciaranm/glasgow-constraint-solver/README.md

 Compiling
 ---------

 To build, type 'make'.
-You will need a C++20 compiler, such as GCC 10.3.
+You will need a C++20 compiler, such as GCC 10.3, as well as Boost (use libboost-dev-all on Ubuntu).

 Proof Logging
 -------------